Even strong energy polydispersity does not affect the average structure and dynamics of simple liquids: Simulations and models

 We studied size and energy polydisperse liquids in the \textit{NVT} ensemble using the RUMD package \cite{rumd} for efficient GPU-based simulations.
-In most of this paper the interaction potential between particle $i$ and $j$ is the well-known Lennard-Jones (LJ) pair potential,
+In most of the paper the interaction potential between particles $i$ and $j$ is the well-known Lennard-Jones (LJ) pair potential,

-in which $\sigma_{i j}$ and $\varepsilon_{i j}$ are a length and energy parameter, respectively.
-We shall (mostly) assume that the standard Lorentz-Berthelot mixing rule\cite{tildesley} applies, i.e., that
+in which $\sigma_{i j}$ and $\varepsilon_{i j}$ are a length and an energy parameter, respectively.
+We shall (mostly) assume the standard Lorentz-Berthelot mixing rule\cite{tildesley}, i.e., that

-where $\sigma_{i}$ and $\varepsilon_{i}$ are length and energy parameters associated with particle $i$.
+where $\sigma_{i}$ and $\varepsilon_{i}$ are the length and energy parameters associated with particle $i$.
 Unless nothing else is stated, the flat (box) distribution is assumed for both size and energy polydispersity.